 - In the Last Herald Mage series, Vanyel has a major case of this over the death of his True Love: not only is he heartbroken, he thinks he can never measure up to Tylendel, either as a new mage or in his aunt's affections (Tylendel was a sort of surrogate son for his aunt).
 He turns out to be quite wrong on both counts.

-- Honor Harrington, frequently.
+- The title character, frequently.
 She has a habit of going up against impossible odds, prepared to make a Heroic Sacrifice... and surviving.
 But that doesn't mean that everyone else who went into battle with her will survive, and she beats herself up over it.
 As the series goes on, she becomes better at dealing with it.
 It helps that these situations are often ones in which everyone should have died - regardless of how few survive, they wouldn't have without her.

 - Berry Zilwicki is also said to be dealing with this after surviving an assassination attempt aimed at killing her in At All Costs.